SathvikDixit/workshop/README.md

+# Its git name is  workshop and
-# This is my college web development workshop <br> Its local name is clgworkshop
+# local name is clg workshop